 Diagnosis and treatment

-Acne is self-diagnosable as the marks are easily noticeable.
-Over-the-counter creams and lotions are available that help with various symptoms.
-If the condition still persists then a dermatologist should be consulted who helps with controlling the acne and making the scars less visible.
+Acne is self-diagnosable as the pimple marks are easily noticeable.
+Consulting a dermatologist is important to control the acne and make the scars less visible.
 Acne medication works by fighting any kind of bacterial infection, reducing inflammations, reducing oil production in the skin and hastening the skin turnover process.

 The treatment strategy that is prescribed by the doctor depends on the age of the patient, severity of the condition and the type of acne.
 Topical creams and oral drugs are often taken together.
 One should always take such oral medications under the doctor’s consultation in order to be wary of certain allergies and side-effects and to be cautious during pregnancy.
 Common topical creams are mostly retinoid-based, which means they are derivatives of vitamin A. Topical antibiotics and salicylic acid are also used which have antibacterial properties.
 Oral contraceptives are recommended by doctors when the acne is caused by hormonal imbalance.